nicusX/k8s-terraform-ansible-sample/README.md

 Terraform also generates `ssh.cfg` file locally, containing the aliases for accessing all VMs by name (`controller0..2`, `etcd0..2`, `worker0..2`).

+This configuration file is useful for directly SSH into machines.
+It is NOT used by Ansible.

 e.g. to access instance `worker0`
 ```
 $ ssh -F ssh.cfg worker0
 ```
-This configuration file is useful for directly SSH into machines.
-It is NOT used by Ansible.

 ## Install Kubernetes with Ansible

-(run all Ansible commands from `./ansible` subdirectory)
+Run Ansible commands from `./ansible` subdirectory.

 ### Install and set up Kubernetes cluster